JohnnyWyc/JohnnyWyc.github.io/_pages/Research2.md

       <a href="https://arxiv.org/pdf/2110.03879">arXiv</a>
     </p>
     <p>
-      An early interpretability study that analyzes attention dynamics in speech recognition models using decision trees.
+      An interpretability study using decision trees that shows attention dynamics in speech recognition are dominated by short-term self-dependence.
     </p>
   </div>